Publication Image

 How I Finally Overcame My Apprehension About Peer Review

-<p><span><span><span><span><span><span>I’ll admit it: I was afraid to try peer review in my Legal Practice class.
+I’ll admit it: I was afraid to try peer review in my Legal Practice class.
 I’ve been teaching legal analysis, writing, and research for 17 years.
 I know all of the benefits of peer review.
 I’ve read plenty of scholarship about why and how to do it well.
 I have space in my syllabus to incorporate it into my teaching.
 But I’ve been reluctant.
 I worried that students would be averse to sharing their work with a classmate.
+I worried that the exercise would embarrass students who felt self-conscious about their writing.